Everything Texans Should Know About Elderly Assistance for Home Repairs

 Elder Options of Texas is an online hub for senior citizen resources in Texas.
 You can log on to the website and input your region to find all kinds of resources for local senior living.

-How to find county and city specific home repair assistance for seniors in Texas
+How to find county and city-specific home repair assistance for seniors in Texas

 It can feel like a large task to search statewide for programs that help aging Texas homeowners get home repair assistance.
 Searching locally can help narrow down your search, and may even uncover hidden programs specific to your area.
+The U.S. Department of Housing and Urban Development (HUD), for instance, provides a list of home repair programs available in the state.

 Here’s how to find home repair help for seniors in these major Texas counties.